pjaol/TMBM/documentation/project-plan.md

 The v0.1.0 release represents a significant milestone in the project, providing a solid foundation for future development and enhancement.

+## v0.1.1 Bugfix Release

+A bugfix release (v0.1.1) has been created to address the following issues:

+1. **Fixed Code Signing**:
+   - Resolved an issue where the app was reported as damaged when launched
+   - Implemented proper code signing with entitlements
+   - Improved the app bundle structure to meet macOS requirements

+2. **Build Process Improvements**:
+   - Enhanced the build script to properly handle code signing
+   - Added entitlements for file access
+   - Created a more robust release process

+This release ensures that users can launch the application without security warnings and improves the overall reliability of the application.

 ---

 ## Next Steps for Future Releases